Lompoc, California

-Lompoc has been inhabited for thousands of years by the Chumash people, who called the area lumpo'o̥, meaning 'stagnant waters' or 'lagoon' in the local Purisimeño language.
+Lompoc has been inhabited for thousands of years by the Chumash people, who called the area lumpo'o̥, meaning 'lagoon' in the local Purisimeño language.
 The Spanish called the area Lompoco after Fermín de Lasuén had established Misión La Purísima in 1787.
 In 1837, the Mexican government sold the area as the Rancho Lompoc land grant.
-Following the U.S. conquest of California, multiple settlers acquired the Lompoc Valley, including William Welles Hollister, who sold the land around the mission to the Lompoc Valley Land Company, which established a temperance colony which incorporated in 1888 as Lompoc.
+After the U.S. conquest of California, multiple settlers acquired the Lompoc Valley, including William Welles Hollister, who sold the land around the mission to the Lompoc Valley Land Company, which established a temperance colony that incorporated in 1888 as Lompoc.
 Lompoc is often considered a military town because it is near Vandenberg Space Force Base.

+Name

+The Western Institute for Endangered Language Documentation (WIELD) confirmed that the Chumash Purisimeño word lumpo'o̥ means 'in the cheeks'.
+Chumash placenames were often named after body parts, such as the eye, face, kneecap, eyelash, shoulder, nose, tongue, and white of the eye.
+It used to be believed that Lompoc meant 'stagnant waters', as first mentioned in Richard Applegate's 1974 paper Chumash Placenames.
+In 1981 the writings of John P. Harrington were catalogued at the Smithsonian Museum and quoted Maria Solares with the correct translation.
+In 2018, WIELD researched and corrected the record.

 History

 Before the Spanish conquest, the area around Lompoc was inhabited by the Chumash people.
 The Original Mission La Purísima was established in 1787 near what is now the southern edge of the city.
 Purisimeño, a Chumashan language, was spoken in the region during the mission period.
 After an earthquake destroyed the mission in 1812, it was moved to its present location 1 mi northeast of the present city.
 After independence from the Spanish Empire, the First Mexican Empire was established in 1821.
 The Mexicans secularized the Spanish missions in 1833, and La Purisima Mission fell into ruins.

 In 1893, a diatomaceous earth mine, formerly owned by Johns Manville, World Mineral, and Celite corporation, now Imerys Inc., opened in the southern hills in Miguelito Canyon.
 It became (and still is) the largest marine diatomite mine in the world, and at one time was the largest employer in the valley.
-While owned by Johns Manville, the mine employed more than 900 people at its peak, and built housing for its employees onsite and in town; the houses in town are next to JM park, which was donated to the city by the mine.
+While owned by Johns Manville, the mine employed more than 900 people at its peak, and built housing for its employees onsite and in town; the houses in town are next to JM park, which the mine donated to the city.
 Another diatomaceous earth company, Grefco, operated here from the 1940s until 1998.
 The remnants of its mine at the northeast end of town were torn down in 2001.

 In 1909, the Sibyl Marston—at the time, the largest steam schooner built on the West Coast—sank nearby while carrying 1100000 board feet of lumber.
-Many of the older Lompoc homes were built with lumber from the shipwreck.
+Many Lompoc homes were built with lumber from the shipwreck.
 The wreckage can still be seen south of Surf Beach.